 In fact, most vet clinics (or other places that install microchips) will hand you an information sheet with instructions on how to register your dog’s chip.
 Using that information, you can register online or over the phone.
 All that’s required is your dog’s ID number, which is provided upon installation, as well as your address and phone number.

-Note: This registration does cost a small annual fee.
+How much is it to microchip a dog you ask?
+The registration does cost a small annual fee but for the small amount of money, you live with peace of mind that you won’t lose your pup.
 You also need to make sure to contact your dog’s microchip database every time you move.
 Your information will not automatically update.
 Without an updated address, your dog is at risk for not getting back home to you as efficiently and quickly as possible.
 For more information, speak with your vet or contact the database company you’ll be using ahead of time.

 Another common misconception about microchips is that they’re able to track your dog’s location.
 Yet, no, these tiny chips aren’t GPS trackers.
 There is a positive aspect to this, though.
 Unlike GPS trackers, microchips—as stated above—can’t be lost or removed.
 They’re also not heavy, clunky, or detectable.
 Thus, if you’re looking to ensure the safety and wellbeing of your beloved pup, always always opt for installing a microchip.
 Your dog will be happy you did!